Peer Review Process

 The WCSA Journal is available entirely online to readers without any financial, legal, or technical barriers (no publication charges, for instance), based on the idea and theory that the article’s content should remain free of contextual motive, wholly objective, and thus intellectually intact.

 Authors should use the widely-acclaimed Creative Commons licenses to specify the legal usage rights of articles and knowledge property.
 Accordingly, The WCSA Journal celebrates the notion that all legal copyright of intellectual property belongs exclusively to the contributing authors.
+All versions of the articles can be deposited in an institutional or other repository of the authors’ choice without embargo.

 • There is no processing or submission fee for this journal.